 If you own a Motor Home make sure you check all the motor fluid levels: engine oil, brake fluid, power steering, transmission fluid level, windshield wiper fluid and yes, even the battery fluid levels.
 Check your exhaust pipes as well and your portable generator if you have one.

 As always, if you have a question or comment, tip or trick I would be happy to receive them.
-I will answer all question and comments ASAP usually in a day or two.
+I will answer all the questions and comments ASAP usually in a day or two.